 Notes to F-1 Non-Immigrant Students

 Readmission to Drury University as an International Student

-Submit the following to the ISO at Drury University:
+Submit the following to the International Student Office at Drury University:

 If the application for an I-20 is approved, an I-20 will be issued and sent to the student.
 Bring the I-20, letter of acceptance, passport, and financial documents to the nearest U.S. Embassy or Consulate to apply for an F-1 (student) visa.

 “We XX and YY, the parents of ZZ, are supporting ZZ in the amount of U.S. $15,000 each year.
 We will support ZZ in the amount of U.S. $15,000 during the five to six years of ZZ ’s studies at Drury University.